simple-machines/sbt-kafka-compose-example/README.md

 # Troubleshooting
-Explicitly try `sbt kafkaComposeDown` and then start `sbt kafkaComposeIntegrationTest`
+If above command failed, explicitly try `sbt kafkaComposeDown` and then start `sbt kafkaComposeIntegrationTest`.